cowlingj/ee-hacking-apophenia/README.md

 # Hacking Apophenia

-React applications to help people utilize their apophenia to come up with ideas
+React applications to help people utilize their apophenia to come up with ideas.

 ## Installation